 Brotherhood Workshop (BW)

-Currently in the evaluation and final revision stages, this program formally replaced the ERA program for all Alphas in the fall of 2020.
-This new approach to Chi Psi risk management discusses how the ideas of leadership and personal responsibility translate into a crucial component of preserving and protecting the Bonds of Chi Psi: intervention.
+This program formally replaced the Education, Responsibility, Action (ERA) program for all Alphas in the fall of 2020.
+This refreshed approach to Chi Psi risk management discusses how the ideas of leadership and personal responsibility translate into a crucial component of preserving and protecting the Bonds of Chi Psi: intervention.